Apress/common-lisp-condition-system/README.md

 ;;   *   **   ***   +   ++   +++   /   //   ///   -
 ;;
 ;; Available debugger commands:
 ;;  :HELP          Show this text.
 ;;  :EVAL <form>   Evaluate a form typed after the :EVAL command.
 ;;  :REPORT        Report the condition the debugger was invoked with.
 ;;  :CONDITION     Return the condition object the debugger was invoked with.
 ;;  :RESTARTS      Print available restarts.
 ;;  :RESTART <n>   Invoke a restart with the given number.
 ;;  <n>            Invoke a restart with the given number.
-;;  :ABORT        Exit by calling #'ABORT.
+;;  :ABORT, :Q     Exit by calling #'ABORT.
 ;;
 ;; Any non-keyword non-integer form is evaluated.
 [1] Debug> :restarts